ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

     im = Image.new('RGB',(width,height))
 ```
 ### Scale
 Function `scale` takes an image as a parameter and creates a copy of that image that is scaled to be half its original size.
-Then return this scale copy (so you are going to have a return statement now).
+Then return this scaled copy (so you are going to have a return statement now).
 Hint: one way to do this is to skip every other pixel when copying from one image to the other.
 Be careful with your coordinates so that you do not go out of bounds in the smaller image.

 ### Blur
 Function `blur` also returns a modified copy of the image.
 This copy will be a blur of the original image, created by combining neighboring pixels in some way (entirely up to you).
 You might consider averaging the RGB values of a designated 'square' of pixels, then changing each of these pixels' values to the average.

+.... github!! ...

 ### Random grid (challenge problem)
 Function `randomGrid` also returns a copy of the original image.
 To create this copy it divides the image into an NxN grid (where the N is up to you, or make it an argument of the function) and randomly sorts the pieces of the grid across the image - "sliding puzzle"-style.
 Hint: you can use the random library (just google this).